Henok100/printf/README.md

 fetching zero or more subsequent arguments.
 Conversion specification is introduced by the character `%` and ends with a conversion specifier.
-In between the `%` character and conversion specifier, there may be (in order) zero or more _flags_, an optional minimum _field width_, an optional _precision_ and an optional _length_ modifier.
+In between the `%` character and conversion specifier, there may be (in order) izero or more _flags_, an optional minimum _field width_, an optional _precision_ and an optional _length_ modifier.
 The arguments must correspond with the conversion specifier, and are used in the order given.